 But, it can be time-consuming if you don’t have the right skill set.
 And here is where a tool like PikToChart can help you.
 It will make the process much easier and straightforward from the very beginning.

-There’s a variety of texts, fonts, colours, charts, maps, icons, photos, or videos to choose from.
+There's a variety of texts, fonts, colors, charts, maps, icons, photos, or videos to choose from.
 You can mess around with it for as long as you want.
 And you feel like it is ready, you will be able to get the HTML code and add it to your blog post.

 PickToChart offers a free lifetime account.
 But you can pay for a subscription to have access to more templates.
 Paid version increases your upload limit and removes PikToChart watermark, among other features.
 The Lite plan is only $15 per month, and you Pro can be yours for $29 per month.

 But if you want to take your infographics to the next level, it is time for you to start using Tableau Public.
 It is a free version of the powerful Tableau Software.
 It will help you to create stunning professional infographics.
 In fact, infographics so perfect that you can publish them in any publication.